 Tire Environmental Act Program (TEAP)

-The Tire Environmental Act Program is transitioning to TDEC’s Grant Management System and is not currently accepting applications.
-Please check back in January 2021 for funding availability, program updates, application information, and application deadlines.
+The Tire Environmental Act Program has transitioned to TDEC’s Grant Management System and is currently accepting applications.

 In 2015, the Tennessee Automotive Association partnered with TDEC and the General Assembly to enact Public Chapter 525 that established the Tire Environmental Fund.
 Upon the first retail sale of a new motor vehicle that is to be titled and registered in Tennessee, a flat fee based on the number of the vehicle’s wheels is assessed.
 The fee goes into the Tire Environmental Fund which is used to fund projects creating or supporting beneficial end uses for waste tires.